cch123/elasticsql/readme.md

 ------------
 When writing this tool, I tried to avoid the deprecated dsl filters and aggregations, so it is compatable with most versions of the elasticsearch

+If you have any advices or ideas, welcome to submit an issue or Pull Request!

 License
 -----------
 MIT